Course Policies

 • notification of the Registrar

-• notification of the Faculty
+• notification of the Course Instructor or Faculty

 Switching from credit to audit: